BigBasket/ra-components/README.md

 <TrimField source='field' label='Trimmed Field' limit={40} trimstr='....' />
 ```

+# EmailInput

-5. EmailInput is used to validate if the entered value is an email or not.
+`EmailInput` is used to validate if the entered value is an email or not.

 ```js
 <EmailInput source='email' label='Email Address' />